harmonydata/harmonydata.github.io/content/en/blog/tabulate-questionnaire-survey-result-data.md

 {{< image src="/images/Tabulation Techniques.webp" alt="Tabulation Techniques" title="Tabulation Techniques" >}}

-Tabulation transforms raw survey data into a summarized format, making it easier to analyze.
+Tabulation transforms raw survey data into a summarised format, making it easier to analyse.

 - **Frequency Distribution**: Counts the number of responses for each option in a question.
 Ideal for categorical data.
 - **Cross-tabulation**: Compares the relationship between two or more variables.
 For example, you might cross-tabulate survey responses by gender to see if opinions differ significantly.
-- **Descriptive Statistics**: Summarizes quantitative data with statistics such as mean, median, mode, range, and standard deviation.
+- **Descriptive Statistics**: Summarises quantitative data with statistics such as mean, median, mode, range, and standard deviation.

 ## Advanced Analysis